ishikawa-group/python_basic_tutorial/setup.md

 ## Installing pip
 * `pip` is the Python package manager.
+* If pyenv is installed, pip is automatically installed.
-* To install it, execute following commands (both Windows WSL2 and MacOS).
+* To not installed, do the following commands to install (both Windows WSL2 and MacOS).
   1. `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`
   2. `python get-pip.py`
 * After installing pip, you can download the library like: `pip install numpy`.

 ### Troubleshooting
-* `'ImportError: No module named '_tkinter', please install the python3-tk package'`
+* `'ImportError: No module named '_tkinter', please install the python3-tk package'` (Windows)
-    * Do `sudo apt install python3-tk`.
+  + Do `sudo apt install python3-tk`.

-# VS code
+# VScode
 * Visual Studio code (VS code) is a free code editor made by Microsoft.
 * Works both on Windows and Mac.
 ## Setup